tn74/reem/docs/performance.rst

     :lines: 252-290

 Pottery does not use ReJSON.
 To store nested data, ``potteryx`` serializes data deeper than one level inside a Python dictionary to JSON.
-The data is stored as a subkey of Redis Hash.
+The JSON is then stored as a subkey of Redis Hash.

 Pottery will require some extra work to get non-serializable data like numpy arrays to work with it.